ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Events.md

 - Initial Code: https://stackblitz.com/edit/web-platform-oz1yyy?file=script.js
 - Goal:
   - Add functionality to detect if the user presses "spacebar"
-  - Eg. if user presses spacebar, `console.log("you've pressed the spacebar")`
+  - e.g. if user presses spacebar, `console.log("you've pressed the spacebar")`
   <!-- Note: to test your code, make sure you click on the html document before you press space  -->
 - (bonus 1): detect also arrow keys (down, up, left, right)
 - (bonus 2): if user presses spacebar, add a div to the dom.